fbpx

 Remember: consistency in your message is paramount when it comes time for stakeholders to decide on tasks and requirements within the project’s scope.

-Highlight those qualities that reaffirm your strength as a leader through your actions, meaning that if you have been clear about what needs to happen through daily meetings with stakeholders, you will keep them invested in their buy-in.
+Highlight those qualities that reaffirm your strength as a leader through your actions.
+If you have been clear about what needs to happen through daily meetings with stakeholders, you will keep them invested in their buy-in.

 Provide positive feedback after the project ends.

 Providing feedback at the end of a project can be helpful because it allows all involved parties to benefit from the knowledge gained throughout the process.
-Not only should you thank all project stakeholders for their work, but provide positive feedback about any individual or team’s contributions.
+You should thank all project stakeholders for their work and provide positive feedback about any individual or team’s contributions.

 This will help improve future projects because people know what they are doing right and what they need to work on.
-If anything needs to be improved upon, this strategy works best to understand how they can change rather than just telling someone after it is over.
+If anything needs improvement, this strategy works best to understand how they can change rather than just telling someone after it is over.

 Conclusion

 It is imperative to involve influential stakeholders right from the start.
 Increased collaboration opportunities should never be underestimated.
-Classify stakeholders based on their interest and power, and guide them through the project journey and valuable contribution.
+Classify stakeholders based on their interests and power and guide them through the project journey and their valuable contributions.

 Author